National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 A DSCR loan is an investment property mortgage that evaluates whether a rental property’s income can support the mortgage payment.
 Instead of relying primarily on W-2 income, tax returns, or traditional debt-to-income ratios, DSCR programs focus heavily on rental income, payment obligation, credit profile, equity, reserves, and overall investment risk.

-What does DSCR stand for?+
+What does DSCR stand for?

 DSCR stands for Debt Service Coverage Ratio — a comparison of property income to debt obligations.

-How do DSCR loans work?+
+How do DSCR loans work?

 Lenders review the subject property’s cash flow, estimated or documented rent, taxes, insurance, association dues, loan structure, credit profile, reserves, and property type.
 If the file meets program guidelines, the investor may qualify based on property performance rather than traditional personal income documentation alone.

-How is DSCR calculated?+
+How is DSCR calculated?

 A common lender-style formula is eligible monthly rental income divided by monthly debt service (often PITIA: principal, interest, taxes, insurance, and association dues).
 Investors may also analyze annual net operating income divided by annual debt service.
 Formulas vary by lender and property type.

-What is a good DSCR ratio for a rental property?+
+What is a good DSCR ratio for a rental property?

 A ratio of 1.00 means income roughly equals debt service under the assumptions used.
 Above 1.00 suggests more cushion; below 1.00 may indicate tighter cash flow.
 Stronger ratios may improve program fit, but they do not guarantee approval.
-Lenders may also weigh credit, LTV, reserves, and property type.

-Do DSCR loans require personal income verification?+
+Do DSCR loans require tax returns?

 Many DSCR programs place greater emphasis on property cash flow than traditional personal income documentation, but lenders may still review credit, assets, reserves, and overall file strength.
 Documentation expectations vary by program.

-Can I get a DSCR loan with an LLC?+
+Can an LLC get a DSCR loan?

 Some DSCR programs may allow closing in an LLC or other entity, depending on lender guidelines.
 Investors should discuss title, liability, tax, and legal structure with appropriate professionals before choosing an entity.